 The collection’s primary function is to support research and teaching programs concerned with statistics as related to applied mathematics, not with statistics as a form of numeric information that may be found in a large number of fields.

 Departments/disciplines/programs/subject areas supported

-The Statistics Department has active research programs in statistical information theory, statistical genetics and bioinformatics, Bayesian methods, statistical computing, graphical methods, model selection, and asymptotics.
+The Department of Statistics and Data Science has active research programs in statistical information theory, statistical genetics and bioinformatics, Bayesian methods, statistical computing, graphical methods, model selection, and asymptotics.
 Faculty and students are also active in collaborative research with other departments throughout the university, including computer science, biological sciences, social sciences, physical sciences, engineering, bioinformatics, economics and applied mathematics.

 Many academic programs, such as Economics, Management, Political Science, Psychology, and Sociology, use statistical methodologies in their teaching and research and are supported by the collections.
 Other academic programs with considerable use of statistical techniques include Forestry & Environmental Studies, Law, Epidemiology & Public Health, Nursing, and Medicine.